Frechmatz/java-sound-server/specification_v1_0_0.md

 Sent by server to request audio data.
 In general the client is supposed to send back a `Frames` message providing an amount of samples according to `<BufferSizeFrames>` as returned by `<AckInit>`.
-The client may send back a less number of frames, when for example an underlying data source has been exhausted.
+The client may send back a less number of frames, because for example an underlying data source has been exhausted.
 The client may also send back a `Stop` message to pause audio output or a `Close` message to close the connection.